metydebebe/telegram-health-analytics/README.md

 ## Objectives

-    Scrape messages from specified public Telegram channels using the Telegram API via Telethon.
+- Scrape messages from specified public Telegram channels using the Telegram API via Telethon

-    Download and save images posted in those channels for later enrichment.
+- Download and save images posted in those channels for later enrichment.

-    Store all raw data as JSON files, preserving the original message structure.
+- Store all raw data as JSON files, preserving the original message structure.

-    Organize raw data in a partitioned directory structure by date and channel.
+- Organize raw data in a partitioned directory structure by date and channel.

-    Implement logging to track scraping progress and errors for robustness.
+- Implement logging to track scraping progress and errors for robustness.

 ## Scraped Channels